By Sentencing Attorney Thomas Gallagher

 - dispositional departures (i.e., a stay rather than executed prison commitment), or

 - durational departures (i.e., fewer months rather than more years).

 Example: A judge could impose a sentence that is both an upward durational departure, and a downward dispositional departure.
-That would mean a sentence imposing more months in prison than presumed under the Guidelines, but with a probation – a stay of execution.
+That would mean a sentence imposing more prison months than presumptive under the Guidelines, but with a stay of execution.
 The conditions of the stay of execution could include up to twelve months in county jail as probationary jail time.

 Amenable to probation

 Can the defendant rehabilitate himself?
 How good are the prospects?
 A judge may downwardly depart from a presumptive prison commit if she believes the defendant is amenable to probation.
 If the defendant is a good prospect for rehabilitation, she is amenable to probation.

 People broadly want sentences for convicted criminals to serve two purposes:

 Those two public policy goals are often in conflict.
 For example, when judges sentence people with sex crime convictions to probation and sex offender treatment; the rate of recidivism is much lower than for than those judges commit to prison.